 And this is exactly the fulfillment of the terms of the Covenant from God’s side: the promise of enduring peoplehood—a kingdom of priests.
 This sense of peoplehood is something that religious creeds alone cannot provide.
 As Michael Wyschogrod eloquently pointed out, Judaism is more than an ideology or religion:

 Judaism is not a set of ideas.
 There are ideas that are specifically Jewish and that can be presented as the teachings of Judaism.
 But they do not constitute Judaism.
 Separated from the Jewish people, nothing is Judaism.
 If anything, it is the Jewish people that is Judaism.
 (The Body of Faith, p.
 174)

 Judaism runs far deeper than the cerebellum.
-It is not a “set of ideas” nor an ideology; it is a culture, a commonality of peoplehood, a family… It is built of things that touch us on a visceral level, far below the conscious, thinking, rationalizing mind.
+It is not a “set of ideas” nor an ideology; it is a culture, a commonality of peoplehood, a family… It is built on those things that touch us on a visceral level, far below the conscious, thinking, rationalizing mind.
 It is a thing of the heart and soul, not the mind.
 And as such, ideas alone should not define who is in and who is out.
 Judaism is not a religion!
 It is not a worldview or a set of beliefs about the world or about God, or even about the place of human beings in the world.
 Although all of those things are part of Judaism, they do not define its essence, nor do they set the boundaries for inclusion or exclusion.

 The ties that bind